Vitamin D deficiency and Autism link has been on the minds of the vitamin D researchers for years.

 The researchers showed that vitamin D stimulates the gene that is responsible for the production of serotonin (a chemical) in the brain.
 This gene is called tryptophan hydroxylase 2 (TPH2).
 At the same time, vitamin D represses the gene that controls the production of serotonin in the rest of the body.
 This gene is called tryptophan hydroxylase 1 (TPH1).

-Low vitamin D explains why autistic patients have low levels of serotonin in the brain and high levels in the rest of the body.
-Low level of serotonin in the brain may explain some of the neuro-psychiatric issues in patients with autism.
-While high levels of serotonin in the blood and rest of the body may explain some of the physical symptoms especially gastrointestinal symptoms.
+Now consider this: Patients with autism have low serotonin in the brain but high in the rest of the body.
+Vitamin D deficiency may be one of the reasons why autistic patients have low levels of serotonin in the brain and high levels in the rest of the body.
+As a result of low serotonin in the brain, these patients have emotional and cognitive problems.
+On the other hand, high levels of serotonin in the rest of the body may explain some of the physical symptoms especially stomach and intestinal issues.

 It is also important that vitamin D level should be checked in every pregnant woman.
-Vitamin D supplementation must be provided to those with low vitamin D level.
+Because low vitamin D during pregnancy may adversely affect the brains of the newborn babies.
+And vitamin D supplementation must be provided to those with low vitamin D level.